Free AI Visibility + Awareness score

 Do Reddit and Quora answers actually influence what ChatGPT recommends?

 Yes.
 ChatGPT and other AI models lean heavily on Reddit threads and Quora answers when generating recommendations.
-Practices whose name appears helpfully across multiple independent Q&A threads are cited at significantly higher rates than those with equivalent or even superior traditional SEO metrics.
+Practices whose name appears helpfully across multiple independent Q&A threads get cited at significantly higher rates than those with equivalent or even superior traditional SEO metrics.
 The AI treats these as high-signal data because they come from independent voices rather than the business itself.

 Can I just create a Reddit account and start posting about my practice?